crisprVerse/Tutorials/Design_CRISPRa/README.md

                     faire=fairePath)
 ```

-This should correspond to the files that were donwloaded from
+This should correspond to the files that were downloaded from
 [here](https://zenodo.org/record/6716721#.YrzCfS-cY4d).

 We are now ready to add the scores: